France Crypto Inheritance Tax 2026: Droits de Succession on Digital Assets

 5. Heirs: reset cost basis to death-date value for future PFU/150 VH bis on later disposals.

-Waltio and Koinly help establish death-date valuations and the heir's reset cost basis for future disposals, and the account history that helps an estate locate assets.
-They do not handle the succession declaration or the access plan — that is a notaire and estate-planning matter.
+Waltio and Koinly help establish death-date valuations, the heir's reset cost basis for future disposals, and the account history that helps an estate locate assets.
+They do not handle the succession declaration or the access plan, which are a notaire and estate-planning matter.

-Wag3s Folio establishes accurate point-in-time portfolio valuations (death-date value) and a complete account inventory — the figures a notaire needs for the succession and the heir needs for the reset cost basis.
+Wag3s Folio establishes accurate point-in-time portfolio valuations (the death-date value) and a complete account inventory: the figures a notaire needs for the succession and the heir needs for the reset cost basis.
+The succession declaration, the abatement strategy, and the access-continuity plan stay with a notaire and estate adviser; Wag3s supplies the valuation and inventory they build on.
 See the Folio product page.

 Further reading